roy-pstr/session-lambda/README.md

 ## Prerequisites
 ### DynamoDB
-- Create a table in DynamoDB for the lambda's sessions
-- The table should have a primary key named `key` with type string
+- A table in DynamoDB with a primary key named `key` with type string
 - [optional] Enable TTL in your DynamoDB table with attribute named `ttl`

 ## Usage